OwaisSafa/Image-Forensic/README.md

 ./setup.sh
 ```

 **Note**: The repository includes AI model files but not the virtual environment to keep the repository size manageable.
+Large model files are handled by Git LFS for efficient storage.
 The `setup.sh` script will create the virtual environment when you first run it.
 Some AI models like SDXL detector are downloaded automatically by their respective libraries on first use.

 3. **Start the application**
 ```bash